 Corruption stands as a significant obstacle to the effective management of public secondary schools in Nigeria.
 Ogunode (2021) identifies institutional corruption as a pressing issue in the administration of secondary schools in Nigeria, where government-released funds intended for school administration often find their way into private hands.
 These misappropriations extend to funds allocated for both capital and recurring expenses within secondary schools, diverting valuable resources away from their intended purposes.
 Furthermore, resources designated for various programs and projects within educational ministries are redirected for personal gain, thereby undermining the development of education in Nigeria.
-Njideka et al. (2015) argued that corruption is a pervasive social issue in Nigeria, and the educational improvement.
+Njideka et al. (2015) argued that corruption is a pervasive social issue in Nigeria, and the education sector has not been immune to the mismanagement and underutilization of funds allocated for educational improvement.